best laptops work from home 2026

 Ports & Connectivity: Hooking Everything Up

-- USB-C (Thunderbolt/USB4): Versatile for charging, data transfer, and connecting to docking stations.
-Thunderbolt 3/4 or USB4 offers the fastest speeds and multi-monitor support.
+• USB-C (Thunderbolt 4/5 or USB4): Versatile for charging, data transfer, and connecting to docking stations.
+Thunderbolt 5 offers the fastest speeds and multi-monitor support.

-- Wi-Fi 6E/7: Ensures the fastest and most reliable wireless internet connection.
+• Wi-Fi 7: The 2026 standard, ensuring the fastest and most reliable wireless internet connection with lower latency.

-- Bluetooth 5.3+: For connecting wireless headphones, mice, and keyboards.
+• Bluetooth 5.4+: For seamless connection to wireless headphones, mice, and keyboards.

 Top Laptop Recommendations for Different WFH Personas